-Doors opened today at the first medical marijuana dispensary in the Quad Cities.
+Doors opened on Friday at the first medical marijuana dispensary in the Quad Cities.

 "Nature's Treatment of Illinois" in Milan took just eights months to build, but it was a process years in the making.

 Their first customer was a recent Rock Island High School graduate.